andrelom/endless/blog/content/posts/seamless-integration-of-sitecore-content-hub-with-nextjs-using-reverse-proxy-calls.md

 }
 ```

 This file sets up a reverse proxy using the http-proxy-middleware module.
-It forwards requests to the specified target (`process.env.APOLLO_SITECORECLOUD_URI`) while rewriting the path to remove the proxy part (`/api/system/proxy/sitecorecloud`).
-The `X-GQL-Token` header is added to the request using the value from the environment variable `APOLLO_SITECORECLOUD_TOKEN`.
+It forwards requests to the specified target ("process.env.APOLLO_SITECORECLOUD_URI") while rewriting the path to remove the proxy part ("/api/system/proxy/sitecorecloud").
+The "X-GQL-Token" header is added to the request using the value from the environment variable "APOLLO_SITECORECLOUD_TOKEN".

 Remember to adjust the code to match your specific environment and requirements.